 Can You Buy a Money Order With a Credit Card?

-Fewer places let you buy a money order with a credit card, but it is possible.
-Many banks accept a credit card for money order purchases, as do many grocery stores, including Albertson’s, King Soopers, and Fred Meyer.
+There are fewer places that let you buy a money order with a credit card, but it is possible.
+Some banks accept credit cards for money order purchases, as do many grocery stores, including Albertsons, King Soopers, and Fred Meyer.

 Cash advances carry hefty added costs.
 Credit card companies typically charge a cash advance fee of a percentage of the transaction or a flat dollar amount, whichever is greater.
 For example, if you have a 5% transaction fee on $1,000, you will need to pay $50.
 That will be on top of whatever fees the money order comes with.
 A cash advance also results in a much higher APR on the transaction — as high as 27% — for which interest begins accruing immediately.
-It will also increase the amount of money you owe on the credit card in general.
-It’s advised to pay for a money order with cash or a debit card whenever possible.
+While most money orders are limited to $1,000 or less, buying one with a credit card will also increase the amount you owe on your next credit card statement.